 Prior to joining the ACLU, John litigated complex cases across the country at the U.S. Department of Justice and counseled public entities like the Environmental Protection Agency, the Centers for Disease Control, and the Army Corps of Engineers.
 In close to a decade of public service, he brought multi-million-dollar enforcement actions against well-heeled agricultural and mining polluters; defended the regulation of certain coal power plants, pesticides, and renewable fuels in seven U.S. Courts of Appeals; and first-chaired jury and bench trials in California.

 Before his legal career, John focused on organizing tenants, fair housing, and affordable housing financing.
-He was a Rappaport Fellow at MassHousing, the development director at the Coalition on Homelessness, and a Jesuit Volunteer at the Justice and Diversity Center of the San Francisco Bar Association.
+He was a Rappaport Fellow at MassHousing, and a Jesuit Volunteer at the Justice and Diversity Center of the San Francisco Bar Association.

-John earned his law degree, magna cum laude, from Boston College Law School where he was a Public Service Scholar and an editor of the Law Review.
-Also an alumnus of Brown University, he previously majored in both public policy and religion.
+John acquired his law degree, magna cum laude, from Boston College Law School where he was a Public Service Scholar and an editor of the Law Review.
+A first-generation college graduate, he received an undergraduate degree in public policy and religion from Brown University.

 Now based in San Francisco, John is the proud son of Vietnamese refugees who made a home in the Bay Area.
 Aside from lawyering, he enjoys woodworking, Giants baseball, and appreciating the reaches of Northern California with his family and friends.